-(1) The register contents default to the appropriate setting for normal operation up on RESET.
+(1) The register contents default to the appropriate setting for normal operation upon RESET.

 (2) The patterns given are applicable to the straight offset binary output format.
-If 2's complement output format is selected, the test mode outputs will be the binary two's complement equivalent of these patterns as described in the Output Information section.
+If two's complement output format is selected, the test mode outputs will be the two's complement equivalent of these patterns as described in the Output Information section.

 (3) While each bit toggles between 1 and 0 in this mode, there is no assured phase relationship between the data bits D0 through D13.
 For example, when D0 is a 1, D1 is not assured to be a 0, and vice versa.

-Table 4.
-Data Format Select (DFS) Table
+Table 3.
+Data Format Select (DFS Table)